One Night in Miami...: Plot

 The conflict between Malcolm and Cooke escalates.
 Malcolm harshly ridicules the music Cooke has produced since finding success.
 Cooke insists his success and creative autonomy is itself an inspiration to the black community, and while he still cares about the black struggle in America, protest songs are not commercially viable.
-Malcolm confronts him with the success of Bob Dylan's "Blowin' in the Wind".
+Malcolm confronts him with the success of Bob Dylan's "Blowin' in the Wind" and asks Cooke how he feels about the fact that a white man has written a more successful song about racism than any that Cooke has made.

 As they argue, it becomes clear that Malcolm's antagonism of Cooke is motivated, at least in part, by the activist's stress over his own life, especially his harassment by the FBI and fears about his schism with Elijah Muhammad.
 Malcolm is devastated to learn that Clay is having second thoughts about his conversion.
 He tells Clay that he is planning to form his own organization and asks him to join.
 Clay refuses, feeling betrayed by his mentor, and wondering if his conversion has been a ploy by Malcolm to attract attention to his new project.
 A knock at the door informs them that the press has gotten wind of the meeting.
 As Clay prepares to talk to the media, he asks Malcolm to come with him.
 When they leave, Cooke tells Brown that he has had similar thoughts about "Blowin' in the Wind" and has already written a song, but not yet performed it.

 In the aftermath of the night, Clay officially changes his name to Muhammad Ali, while Malcolm's life is thrown into chaos as he suffers the consequences of his split with the Nation of Islam; his house is firebombed, but he completes his autobiography.
 Cooke debuts "A Change Is Gonna Come" on The Tonight Show.
 Brown leaves the NFL to pursue his movie career.
 The film ends with a title card with a quote from Malcolm on February 19, 1965, about the inevitability of martyrs for the cause, and that he was assassinated two days later on February 21.